Legal Options After a Service Animal Attack

 2. Report the Incident

-1. Make a report with local authorities and animal control to make an official record of the accident.
+Make a report with local authorities and animal control to create an official record of the accident.
+For residents in the Phoenix area, you can report the dog bite to Maricopa County Animal Care & Control.

 3. Gather Evidence